davidmyersdev/dx/README.md

 # dx

-Execute commands in a sandbox.
-Docker is the only dependency.
+Safely execute commands in the current directory with Docker.
+Forget about dependencies.

 ![](.images/screenshot.png)

 ## Install

 Installation is quick.
+The only dependency is [Docker](https://www.docker.com/).

 ```shell
 # clone the repo